enonic/old-xp-doc/doc/developer/site/layout/index.rst

 Descriptor
 ----------

-The layout descriptor defines regions within the layout where parts can be placed with Live Edit.
+The layout descriptor defines regions within the layout where parts can be placed with the Page Editor.
 The file must be named ``[layout-name].xml``.

 .. literalinclude:: code/layout.xml